calumholker/quantum-portfolio-optimisation/README.md

 Blog Post: [Using Quantum Generative Adversarial Networks for Portfolio Optimisation](https://calumholker.medium.com/using-quantum-generative-adversarial-networks-for-portfolio-analysis-f8c56ac68fd2)

 ## Project Summary
 We use qGANs on stock market data to create a model that can predict future trends, and look at how that data can then be used to optimise portfolios.
+More details on both of these implementations can be found within the READMEs in their respective directores

 ## Built With
 PennyLane <br>